tc39/proposal-regexp-buffer-boundaries/README.md

-While RegExp modifiers can accomplish this task, the `\A` and `\z` escapes are convenient and portable across multiple different languages and are frequently found in language-independent resources such as JSON and YAML files which often used by build tools and editors, such as TextMate grammar files, and are frequently consumed by ECMAScript applications.
+While RegExp modifiers can accomplish this task, the `\A` and `\z` escapes are convenient and portable across multiple different languages and are frequently found in language-independent resources such as JSON and YAML files which are often used by build tools and editors, such as TextMate grammar files, and are frequently consumed by ECMAScript applications.
 As such, introducing consistent syntax for this behavior improves portability and allows for more reuse of Regular Expression patterns found in documentation on the web as well as source code produced by LLMs and coding agents.